Pritambeta/sqlite-explorer/README.md

 ## What It Is

-SQLite Explorer is a high qualit, free and open source tool to create, update and manage database files compatiable with SQLite.
+SQLite Explorer is a high quality, free and open source tool to create, update and manage database files compatiable with SQLite.